d3ska/d3ska.github.io/_posts/2021-10-08-solid-principles-of-object-oriented-programming.md

+---
-SOLID: The First 5 Principles of Object Oriented Design
+title: "SOLID: The First 5 Principles of Object Oriented Design"
+categories:
+- Blog
+  tags:
+- SOLID
+- Object oriented programming
+- Good practices
+---
 #### SOLID is an acronym for the first five object-oriented design (OOD) principles by Robert C. Martin (also known as Uncle Bob).

 It stands for:

-**S** - Single-responsiblity Principle
+**S** - Single-responsibility Principle

 **O** - Open-closed Principle